Connect your Snowflake

 grant role identifier($whaly_bi_role) to role SYSADMIN;

--- create Whaly users
+-- create Whaly user

 create user if not exists identifier($whaly_bi_username)